worldbank/GOST_PublicGoods/Implementations/README.md

 Workflows that query and process satellite imagery.

 **DEV: Development**
-Miscelanious collection of scripts for bespoke data sources, or testing new methods.
+Miscellaneous collection of scripts for bespoke data sources, or testing new methods.

 **EXP: Exposure**
 Intersection of flood data with other vector/raster data sources.